jundalisay/superb/content/en/material/principles/intro/chapter-02.md

-+++
-heading     = "The Solution to General Relativity and All Movement" title       = "Gravitational Signatures" date        = "2020-01-01" author      = "Juan" banner      = "/graphics/physics/general.jpg"
+---
+title: "Gravitational Signatures"
+heading: "Bye bye Einstein!"
+date: 2022-01-03
+image: "/covers/spblack.jpg"
-description = "In Superphysics, electrons have a positive or masculine charge, while protons have a negative or feminine charge.
-This is consistent with the male Yang or Shiva, and the female Yin or Shakti" categories  = ["Material Superphysics"] linkTitle = "Gravitational Signatures" linkb = "/material/fallacies/general-relativity" linkbtext = "general-relativity" linkf = "/material/principles/universal-relativity" linkftext = "universal-relativity" icon = "/icons/spmat.png" aliases = [
+description: "In Superphysics, electrons have a positive or masculine charge, while protons have a negative or feminine charge.
+This is consistent with the male Yang or Shiva, and the female Yin or Shakti"
-  "/material/gravsigs"
-]
-+++
+linkTitle: "Kepler Tensor"
+linkb: /material/solutions/cartesian-view
+linkbtext: "cartesian-view"
+linkf: /material/principles/material-relativity
+linkftext: "material-relativity"
+btext: "What is it?"
+author: Juan
+icon: /icons/spmat.png
+aliases:
+  /material/principles/gravsigs
+  /material/gravsigs
+---

 In the previous post, we fixed relativity* by adhering to the rules** which Socrates*** mentioned earlier: